 Do you believe in magic?!
 Do you believe in science?!
 Lead Interpretive Educator, Mr. Pete, explores all the steps of the scientific method through “magic” and fairies.
 Uncover the secrets of magic tricks based on science, make and test hypotheses, and explore new ways to conduct science experiments at home!

-This virtual field trip is available as a live (synchronous) or on-demand learning experience.
+This virtual field trip is available as an on-demand learning experience only.

 Major Wisconsin Academic Standards for Science and Health Standards Met: